 What’s the difference between standard and fluropolymer powder coating?

 While fluoropolymer and standard powder coats go through the same process, the difference between the two lies in their chemical make-up.
 Fluoropolymer options will hold up better to color fading from UV light and environmental exposure.
 But, both options will seal a metal substrate from oxidation.

-If your project is in a corrosive environment, you’ll want a fluoropolymer powder coat.
+If your project is in a corrosive environment, you’ll want an Endurance Powder Coat.

 How do I maintain my powder coated system?